giuetr/tweetstream/README.md

 Launch
 -------------

- Simply launch it via the prompt and start collecting tweets in real-time:
+ Simply launch it via prompt and start collecting tweets in real-time:
  ```bash
  $ python tweetstream.py
  ```

-In the following example we are tracking Libra, Facebook's new cryptocurrency:
+In the following example we are tracking ***Libra***, Facebook's new cryptocurrency:
 ![](cmd1.gif)

 The stream is on and Tweets are stored in our database collection: